Can I Sue My Employer After a Robbery?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-You probably cannot bring a civil lawsuit, but you may be able to file a workers' compensation claim and recover workers' compensation benefits.
-Generally, if you accept workers' comp benefits, you cannot then sue your employer.
-But if your workers' compensation claim is denied, your employer lacks workers' compensation insurance, or your employer was grossly negligent, you may be able to sue your employer in court.
+You probably can't bring a civil lawsuit, but you can file a workers' compensation claim and recover workers' compensation benefits.
+Generally, if you accept workers' comp benefits, you can't then sue your employer.
+But if your workers' compensation claim gets denied, your employer lacks workers' compensation insurance, or your employer was grossly negligent, you may sue your employer in court.

-A workers' compensation lawyer could advise you on your options and help you decide how to proceed.
-And if you do need to go to court, you should consider hiring a good personal injury attorney.
+A workers' compensation lawyer could tell you your options and help you decide how to proceed.
+And if you do need to go to court, you should hire a good personal injury attorney.
 Many lawyers practice in both areas.
-An employment lawyer may be able to shed some insight as well.
+An employment lawyer can give some insight as well.

 Surviving a Workplace Robbery

-Being the victim of a crime, particularly an armed robbery, can be traumatizing.
+Being the victim of a crime, particularly an armed robbery, is traumatic.
 Suppose you are an employee at a gas station.
-It's late at night and you're alone in the store.
+It's late at night, and you're alone in the store.
 Suddenly, someone comes in, holds you at gunpoint, and demands all the money in the cash register.
-You comply and they leave.
+You comply, and they leave.

 But it's not over for you.
-In fact, that's just the beginning.
-After you've reported the crime, given your statement, and the law enforcement officer leaves, you sit down.
+That's just the beginning.
+After you've reported the crime, given your statement and the law enforcement officer leaves, you sit down.
 You're shaking.
 You feel nauseated.
 You go home, but you can't sleep.
 It's that way for what feels like weeks.
 When you do sleep, you have nightmares.

-When you're at work, you feel like you're going through the motions.
-Until a customer comes in.
+You feel like you're going through the motions when you're at work.
+But then, a customer comes in.
 Then you break out in a sweat as you relive the robbery.
 You end up taking a two-week leave.

-You can't live this way, so you decide to see a psychiatrist.
+You can't live this way and decide to see a psychiatrist.
 They diagnose you with PTSD (post-traumatic stress disorder) and prescribe medication.
-They refer you to a psychologist, who sets up weekly appointments for you.
+They refer you to a psychologist, who sets up weekly appointments.
 After a few months, you do feel better.
 But the nightmares don't go away.

-So where does this leave you?
-With a lot of medical bills, lost wages, and emotional distress.
-You cannot afford to bear this loss.
-In theory, you could file a lawsuit against the robber to get compensation, but in practice this is nearly always a dead-end.
+It leaves you with a lot of medical bills, lost wages, and emotional distress.
+You can't afford to bear this loss.
+In theory, you could file a lawsuit against the robber for compensation, but in practice, this is nearly always a dead-end.
 You may not be able to find the robber, let alone sue.
-Even if the robber is caught and convicted, suing may not amount to anything since it's unlikely the robber has any money.
+Even if the robber gets caught and convicted, suing may not amount to anything since it's unlikely the robber has any money.
 Often, that means the only option for help in your recovery is through your employer.

 What Is Robbery?